ragundo/DwarfExplorer/README.md

 First, download the plugin from github.
 You need to download the plugin for the dfhack version that you have installed in your computer.

+Extract all the files to the Dwarf Fortress installation directory.

-You will get four files:
+You will get six files:

-* `dwarfexplorer.plug.dll` (.so in Linux).
+* `dwarfexplorer.plug.dll`
 * `qapplication.dll`
 * `Qt5Core.dll`
 * `Qt5Gui.dll`
 * `Qt5Widgets.dll`
+* `qwindows.dll`

-The first and second ones are the dfhack plugin and you need to put them in the folder `/hack/plugins` of your Dwarf Fortress directory.
+The first and second ones are the dfhack plugin libraries and are installed in the subdirectory `/hack/plugins`.

-The other ones are Qt dynamic libraries that need to be installed in your Dwarf Fortress directory.
+Qt5Core, Qt5Gui and Qt5Widgets are installed in the Dwarf Fortress directory.

+qwindows.dll is installed in a subdirectory called `platforms`.

 How do I run the plugin?
 ----------------------